Ready for some good news? If you want to check your credit score, you can do so without worrying about lowering it.

 What’s better than a free credit report?
 Free monitoring of your credit score, with weekly updates.
 What’s even better?
 A place to do that and manage all your assets, liabilities, and financial goals.

-That’s SoFi Relay, an app with a wealth of perks.
+That’s SoFi Insights, an app with a wealth of perks.

 Here’s another: a complimentary talk with a financial planner, who is required to keep your best interests in mind.